-I talk to Daniele Bolelli who is a writer, martial artist and university professor.
+I talk to Daniele Bolelli, a writer, martial artist, and university professor.
 He is the host of multiple podcasts including the Drunken Daoist podcast and the History on Fire podcast.
 He has also authored many books such as “On the Warrior’s Path: Philosophy, Fighting, and Martial Arts Mythology” and “Not Afraid: On Fear, Heartbreak, Raising a Baby Girl, and Cage Fighting”.

 Here we discuss how martial arts is the perfect medium for learning the limits of your capability and reaching your potential despite a few broken arms and busted knees, why the timid sport of soccer has the most violent fanbase of all and why a jack of all trades may be the master of none, but can oftentimes be better than only a master of one.